dib1000/APCSFinalProject/README.md

 6/9/2021: Red ghost increases in speed when there are not a lot of pellets left in the maze

 6/9/2021: Made the walls flash before a round of the game starts.

+6/10/2021: Changed ghost movement to detect walls from anywhere (not just the edges)

 Tina Nguyen:

 5/25/2021: Added needed variables and methods for Maze